 General seating for this dinner event is $25 ($20 LCC members), or $50 with a signed copy of An Unnecessary Woman.
 Dinner includes mezze, main course and soft drink/water, coffee or tea.
 Seating is limited and advance reservations are strongly advised.
 Call 323.413.2001 or book online.

-Come participate in a dynamic Middle East rhythm and drum circle, facilitated by Rowan Storm, Saturday from 1:30 -3:30 pm, Feb.
-8, 2014 (repeats on March 15, 2014).
+Come participate in a dynamic Middle East rhythm and drum circle, facilitated by percussion expert Rowan Storm, Saturday from 1:30 -3:30 pm, April 12, 2014 (and second Saturdays in May and June).
 Beginners welcome.
 For all ages.
 Family friendly.
 Various hand drums and percussion provided, or bring your own.
-The Levantine Cultural Center is located at 5998 W Pico Blvd, Los Angeles 90035 between La Cienega and Fairfax.
 Info/reservations 323.413.2001 or just show up.
 Grab a drum or bring your own and join the fun!
 Visit carpetconcert.com or rowanstorm.com.

 Suggested contribution for two hours is $20.

 On Thursday, April 10th, see this exciting, very funny show, laugh with six Middle Eastern American stand-up comedians to humor that is satirical and universal.